Last updated: June 16, 2026

 Optional but smart

-- Checkbook or card for ~$33 Class C fee (ages 18–84; fees change)
+- Checkbook or card for fees beyond Class C if you need endorsements

 - Snack and charger—metro waits still happen at security even with appointments

-At the office
+At the office — what happens in order

-- Check in with confirmation number.
+- Check in with confirmation number or QR code

-- Tests if not waived (valid out-of-state license under two years old often skips both).
+- Tests if not waived (valid out-of-state license under two years old often skips both)

-- Pay and receive paper temporary license.
+- Pay and receive paper temporary license — plastic arrives by mail in 2–3 weeks

 Booked online but folder incomplete?
 Reschedule through DPS online scheduling before you forfeit a scarce metro slot.
+Walking in with half the stack burns the appointment for you and the person who could have used that time.

 Where the rules live